laaners/yugioh_comprehensive_rulebook/README.md

 			<br><br>
 			✔️ Spell/Trap Cards and Quick/Quick-like Effects that directly alter the ATK/DEF
 			<br><br>
-			❌ Effects that activate when a monsters is flipped face-up: won't activate after damage calculation if the flipped monster itself leaves the Monster Zone before then ("Drillroid" will destroy without triggering Flip effects)
+			❌ Effects that activate when a monsters is flipped face-up: won't activate as well after damage calculation if the flipped monster itself leaves the Monster Zone before then ("Drillroid" will destroy without triggering Flip effects)
 		</h6></td>
 		<td><h6>
 			✔️ If a monster is flipped face-up and it has a Continuous Effect, then typically that Continuous Effect is applied immediately, such as the effects of monsters like "Star Boy" and "Jinzo"